Remove User from a Group Using “gpasswd” Command in 3 Steps

 How can I delete my group members?

 There are multiple ways to delete a user from a group.
-However, the best approach is using the gpasswd command with option -d” like below
+However, the best approach is using the gpasswd command with option -d like: sudo gpasswd -d USERNAME GROUPNAME.

 How to remove a password from a group in Linux?

-You can use the gpassword to remove passwords from a group.
-To do that, you need to use the option -r”.
-For instance, you have a group named “mygroup”, you can use the following command to remove the password from that group:
+You can use the gpasswd to remove passwords from a group.
+To do that, you need to use the option -r.
+For instance, if you have a group named “mygroup”, you can use the following command to remove the password from that group:

 sudo gpasswd -r mygroup